dpiedra86/Election_Analysis/README.md

 ## Challenge Overview

-The objective of the challenge is to read and organize the information given from an election result and sort in a clear way so anyone can read and understand the results.
+The objective of the challenge is to use python and create a code to read and organize the information given from a local Colorado election and summarize the results.
-The requested language to create this analysis was python.

 ## Summary
 The election anlysis contains the following information: